ibm-cloud-docs/databases-for-elasticsearch/connecting-external.md

 * `0...` indicates that there might be one or more of these entries in an array.

 Many Elasticsearch drivers are able to make a connection to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
-For example,
+See the following example:

 ```sh
 https://admin:$PASSWORD@d5eeee66-5bc4-498a-b73b-1307848f1eac.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:31821